 True, but business economists, being business economists, have the horizon of a kneeling ant.
 And what they do is to deliver an INTERPRETATION of a minuscule cutout of economic reality.

 What is needed INSTEAD is the monetary profit for the (world-) economy as a whole.
 This is a measurable variable whereas what the socio-cultural economist regularly delivers is woolly PsySoc babble.
-Best of all, these interpretations are contradictory and when generalized for the economy as a whole the fallacy of composition kicks in and this renders the whole exercise worthless.
+Best of all, these interpretations are contradictory and when generalized for the economy as a whole the Fallacy of Composition kicks in, and this renders the whole exercise worthless.
 Profit for the economy as a whole does NOT AT ALL depend on PsySoc factors or what people think about it or what the purpose of the firm is.
-Monetary profit is given by the objective and immutable PROFIT LAW with the accuracy of two decimals.
+Monetary profit is given by the objective and immutable PROFIT LAW with the precision of two decimals.

 You ask me: “Where have you been for the past 90 or so years?”

-Most of the time in the real world where I have collected profit definitions from Adam Smith onward* and, guess what, it did not even take me one year to realize that they are ALL contradictory and ALL false.**
+Most of the time in the real world where I have collected profit definitions from Adam Smith onward#1 and, guess what, it did not even take me one year to realize that they are ALL contradictory and ALL false.#2

 Isn’t it curious that economists never felt the urge to clear up the mess and to meticulously define the pivotal concept of their subject matter?
 Obviously, in the past 90 or so years they did not wake up from their PsySoc delirium.